NunoSempere/nunosempere.github.io/ESPR-Evaluation/Write-up.md

 ### Take off and burn.

-To end with a high note, there is a noninsignificant probability that the first year of the RTC we realize we've made a number of grievous mistakes.
+There is a noninsignificant probability that the first year of the RTC we realize we've made a number of grievous mistakes.
 I.e., it would surprise me if everything went without a hitch the first time.
 Personally, this only worries me if we don't learn enough to be able to pull it off the next year, which I happen to consider rather unlikely.
 At any point, it might be useful to categorize the first year as a trial run.

 If that risk is unacceptable, we could partner with someone like IDInsight, MIT's JPAL, etc. The problem is that those organizations specialize in development interventions.
 It wouldn't hurt to ask, though.

+## Potential negative impact
+How could this project make the world a worse place?
+- The study could end up being low powered, generating polemic.
+- The study could be interrupted midway, generating polemic.
+- Different attitudes towards RCTs between ESPR volunteers and CFAR higher-ups might generate a schism, or resentment.
+- Volunteers would be needed who could be doing more impactful projects.
+- Funding for ESPR could be used for more impactful projects.
+- I could have no fucking idea what I'm talking about with regards to the current evidence (this is why this document is not linked on my main page), and make CFAR/ESPR lose badly needed funding.

 ## Next steps.
+1. Measurements.
+My current measuring device is imperfect, having been devised by myself.
+For every section, find a

 ## Footnotes:
 [1] of which I was an alumni and then JC. https://espr-camp.org/